thebadcc/mfer-builder/README.md

 </head>
 ```

-Add the following script  at the end of your <body> tag:
+Add the following script  at the end of your '<body>' tag:

 ```
 <body>